 An arbitrary name consisting of letters and digits to identify a particular word.
-C++, is case sensitive as it treats upper and lower case letters differently.
+C++ is a case sensitive language as it treats upper and lower case letters differently.
 The first character must be a letter.
 The underscore counts as a letter.

-Pen time580 s2e2r3 dos HJI3_JK
+Pen time580